-Suffolk University (“University”), consisting of its Boston and Madrid campuses, seeks to foster a campus environment that supports its educational mission and is committed to providing a safe learning, living, and working environment for all members of the University community that is free from all forms of Sexual Misconduct.
+Suffolk University (“University”), consisting of its Boston and Madrid campuses, seeks to foster a campus environment that supports its educational mission and is committed to providing a safe learning, living, and working environment for all members of the University community that is free from all forms of discrimination, harassment, sexual misconduct and related violence.
 The University does not discriminate on the basis of sex or gender and this policy prohibits specific forms of behavior that violate Title IX of the Educational Amendments of 1972 (“Title IX”) and/or all other applicable state and federal laws.
 The University also complies with all obligations under the Violence Against Women Reauthorization Act of 2013 (“VAWA”) and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”).

-This policy also reflects the University’s commitment to educate, counsel, and train all of the members of the University community about the nature of Sexual Misconduct, its impact on individuals and the University community as a whole, and the steps necessary to combat it.
+This policy also reflects the University’s commitment to educate, counsel, and train all of the members of the University community about the nature of discrimination, harassment, sexual misconduct, relationship violence and stalking, its impact on individuals and the University community as a whole, and the steps necessary to combat it.

-The University strongly encourages any person who believes they have been subjected to Sexual Misconduct by a University student or employee to seek prompt assistance from the resources which may be viewed at http://www.suffolk.edu/sexualmisconduct.
+The University strongly encourages any person who believes they have been subjected to prohibited conduct by a University student or employee to seek prompt assistance from the resources which may be viewed in Section V of this policy.

-These procedures outline how the University will proceed once it is made aware that a person believes they have been subjected to Sexual Misconduct and provides guidelines for providing prompt assistance to the Complainant and conducting the investigation and resolution of complaints of violations of the Policy on Sexual Misconduct in a prompt and thorough manner.
+These procedures outline how the University will proceed once it is made aware that a person believes they have been subjected to prohibited conduct and provides guidelines for providing prompt assistance to the Complainant and conducting the investigation and resolution of complaints of violations of the policy in a prompt, fair, equitable, and thorough manner.

 II.
 Summary of Process and Procedures

-The University provides a variety of confidential and non-confidential support resources, reporting options and complaint procedures to those persons who believe they have been subjected to Sexual Misconduct.
+The University provides a variety of confidential and non-confidential support resources, reporting options and complaint procedures to those persons who believe they have been subjected to sexual misconduct, relationship violence and stalking.
 The University will work closely with those persons to provide referrals to on-campus or off-campus law enforcement and support resources.
 The University prohibits retaliation and provides appropriate interim measures including changes to academic and co-curricular activities, living, transportation, dining, and employment situations as well as no contact orders.
-In keeping with its obligations under Title IX, the University is committed to promptly and effectively investigating complaints, ensuring the safety of the Complainant, and providing remedies and resources.
-Sanctions (Students and Student Organizations) and Discipline (Employees) for violations of the Policy on Sexual Misconduct will be administered after an investigation by the University and a finding that an individual or student organization is responsible for violating the Policy on Sexual Misconduct.
-The Director of Title IX Compliance will oversee the initial response and assessment of reports of Sexual Misconduct, the investigation and resolution process.
+In keeping with its obligations under Title IX, the University is committed to promptly, fairly, and equitably investigating complaints, ensuring the safety of the Complainant, and providing remedies and resources.
+Sanctions (Students and Student Organizations) and Discipline (Employees) for violations of this policy will be administered after an investigation by the University and a finding that an individual or student organization is responsible for violating the policy.
+The Director of Title IX Compliance will oversee the initial response and assessment of reports, the investigation and resolution process.

-The following describes the options and procedures in place to respond to and address complaints of Sexual Misconduct.
+The following describes the options and procedures in place to respond to and address complaints of sexual misconduct, relationship violence and stalking.

 III.
 To Whom This Policy Applies